S Club: 2023–present: Second reunion and death of Cattermole

 On 13 February 2023, S Club 7 announced on The One Show that they would reunite for a two-week 25th-anniversary tour that October.
-On 6 April, at age 46, Cattermole died of several heart conditions: cardiac arrhythmia, acute myocardial ischemia and severe coronary artery atheroma and intraplaque haemorrhage.
+On 6 April, at age 46, Cattermole died from cardiac arrhythmia, acute myocardial ischemia and severe coronary artery atheroma and intraplaque haemorrhage.
 Following his death, Best: The Greatest Hits of S Club 7 reached number seven on the Official Album Downloads Chart Top 100.
-On 14 May, the group announced they had changed their name back to S Club and that Spearritt would not join them on their coming tour, which they would honour as the Good Times Tour as a tribute to Cattermole.
-Though Lee said Spearritt remained a member, other sources reported that she had left.
+On 14 May, the group announced they had changed their name back to S Club and that they would honour their planned tour as the Good Times Tour as a tribute to Cattermole.
+Lee stated that Spearritt would not join them on the tour, but added that the door would always be open for her to return in the future.
 On 30 June, "Don't Stop Movin" entered the vinyl charts at number one.

 On 26 July, S Club released their first new single in more than 20 years, "These Are the Days", in memory of Cattermole.
 It was written and produced by S Club's original songwriting team; Barrett described it as "a nod to our old sound".
 Spearritt did not take part, saying she was still too upset by Cattermole's death.

 The group partnered with the British Heart Foundation to raise awareness of heart conditions and raise funds for research.
 The Good Times Tour began on 12 October at the Manchester Arena, with the group paying tribute to Cattermole.
 A review noted that the members may have been lip syncing during some of their UK tour performances.
 The group also announced their first ever North American tour as a second leg of their Good Times tour.

 S Club performed at the 2023 Jingle Bell Ball on 10 December.
-On 7 March 2024, a new version of the song "Good Times", featuring McIntosh and Lee on lead vocals, was released on digital platforms in honour of Cattermole's birthday.
+On 7 March 2024, a new version "Good Times", featuring McIntosh and Lee on lead vocals, was released on digital platforms in honour of Cattermole's birthday.
+S Club supported Boyzone as part of their "Two for the Road" event at London's Emirates Stadium on 5 June 2026.